complexorganizations/wireguard-manager/readme.md

 bash -x /root/wireguard-manager/wireguard-manager.sh >>/root/wireguard-manager/wireguard-manager.log
 ```

-By following these steps, you can either quickly modify the code online without cloning or perform a more comprehensive debugging process by cloning the repository to your local machine.
+Following these steps, you can either quickly modify the code online without cloning or perform a more comprehensive debugging process by cloning the repository to your local machine.
 Each method offers different benefits depending on your needs and the extent of your work with the WireGuard Manager script.

 ### Detailed Debugging Guide for WireGuard Manager